punpunsx/next-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# TODO-LIST-APP
-## TODO-LIST-APP - Jerson Ray B. Desierto - Added Done Fuunction
+### - Jerson Ray Desierto
+### - Added Done Function

+Download this repository then copy the src then paste/replace it to your next js file/folder.

 ## Getting Started

+## Install Tailwind CSS Framwork to Avoid UI Destruction > Installation Process <a href="https://tailwindcss.com/docs/guides/nextjs"> here </a>

 First, run the development server: